DiamondLightSource/ADPcoWin/README.md

 ------------

 * In releases 3-2, 3-3, 3-3-1, the pco.edge may disarm while in the middle of an externally triggered acquisition.
 It is recommended to use release 3-1 for stability.
-* Release 4-0 currently only supports PCO Edge 5.5 CLHS.
-There is testing planned for supporting CL cameras.